 How to Prevent Diarrhea

 You can do several things to keep your loved one from getting diarrhea.
 Wash and cook their food thoroughly.
-Cook meat to well done (no pink or red at the center).
+Cook meat until it is well done (no pink or red at the center).
 Use clean kitchen utensils, and wash the surfaces where you prep and cook.

 Be sure your loved one washes their hands with soap and water often, especially after using the bathroom and before eating.